How do I afford all this? Ask a resident… >

 Assistance Programs

 Many government assistance programs are available to seniors who need help paying for care.
 These programs offer financial assistance, access to care providers, and other services.
-The most common programs include Medicare, Medicaid, and Veterans Affairs Benefits.
+The most common programs include Medicare and Veterans Affairs Benefits.

 VA Benefits

 The Department of Veterans Affairs (VA) provides benefits for veterans and their spouses who need help with daily activities such as bathing, dressing, and eating.
-To learn more about VA benefits for Assisted Living, visit their website or call 1-877-222-8387.
+To learn more about VA benefits for assisted living, visit their website.

 Medicare

-Medicare is a health insurance program for people 65 years or older and people under 65 with certain disabilities.
+Medicare is a health insurance program for people 65 or older and those under 65 with certain disabilities.
 Medicare does not cover long-term care services like residential care, nursing homes, or in-home care services.

-Medicare can cover some personal care services received in an Assisted Living facility with proper documentation from a doctor.
+Medicare can cover some personal care services received in an assisted living community with proper documentation from a doctor.

 Long-Term Care Insurance